PHP string functions explode()

 $server = $arr[1];

-Here, $arr is an array of two elements, first element is "test_email" (userid) and second element is "gmail.com" (server name).
-So, using this function you can easily get the email userid and the mail server name form an email id.
+Here, $arr is an array of two elements, the first element is "test_email" (userid) and the second element is "gmail.com" (server name).
+So, using this function you can easily get the mail userid and the mail server name from an email id.

 strstr()